-LinkedIn is described as the world's largest professional network with over 500Million people with a 'profile'.
-Influencer James Potter goes as far as to say that "LinkedIn is NOT social media!
+There are certain posts you should avoid on LinkedIn.
+LinkedIn is described as the world’s largest professional network with over 500Million people with a ‘profile’.
+Influencer James Potter goes as far as to say that “LinkedIn is NOT social media!
 We can discuss that in another blog, for now, we are going to talk about what not to post on LinkedIn.

 I see a lot of people sharing articles, sharing pictures, writing blogs and commentary which is fun and makes me laugh at times, however most LinkedIn professionals will say that this is wrong.

 Remember that LinkedIn is different than Twitter and Facebook.
 It’s a professional network where you can get prospects.
 These people may not share your world view and by posting in a way that opposes their ideas and beliefs will hurt your chance to connect with them.

 Here are some of the types of LinkedIn posts to avoid.